SiaK4/HFS_ResUNet/README.md

 ---
 # Remark
-Based on our experience, the subcooled pool boiling problem with the problem setup described in the paper converges in less than 1000 epochs.
+Based on our experience, the subcooled pool boiling problem with the problem setup described in the paper converges in less than 1000 epochs (for a model with 3.5 M parameter).
-Based on our experience, the Kolmogorov flow problem with the problem setup described in the paper converges in less than 300 epochs.
+Based on our experience, the Kolmogorov flow problem with the problem setup described in the paper converges in less than 300 epochs (for a model with 1.7 M parameter).